arXiv/arxiv-docs/source/labs/index.md

 - A place to tell us about your latest scientific breakthrough.
 (Please write a proper academic paper and submit it to use through the usual process)
 - A place to request endorsement [see the arXiv endorsement system](../help/endorsement.md)
 - A place to submit your articles for posting on arXiv (see [General submission policies - arXiv info](../help/submit/index.md) for the relevant information)

-[arXiv’s API](../help/api/index.md) is free and open to the public.
-You may use the arXiv API to retrieve arXiv metadata, full text, or source files for your project.

 If you wish to submit a proposal for an arXIvLabs project, please review our proposal criteria below before doing so.
 As part of your proposal, you will need to submit a Pull Request (PR).
 The final decision for approving an arXivLabs project is made by the arXiv management and teams.